 Mary Jane Miller is fast becoming a voice for exploring new attitudes.
-Miller has been inspired for the past 25 years by the question, “What, besides spiritual awe, does religion tell us about the our human condition and our desire for the divine?
-As an Amazing Art and Iconographer Miller thinks we can receive guidance from the worn out Christ story.
-It is alive and ready to be re-interpreted through ancient images and text in a new light.
-Christians around the globe are revealing a new faith and hope for new contemporary images based on that old story, and today that means including women.
+Miller has been inspired for the past 25 years by questioning.
+Does sacred art and religious practice tell us anything about our human condition and our desire for the divine?
+As an Amazing Art and Iconographer in San Miguel Allende, Miller thinks we can receive guidance from the worn out Christ story.
+In Mexico Miller is using this art form of iconography to re-interpreted ancient text in a new light.
+Around the globe christian artists are revealing new contemporary images based on the old biblical story, and today that means including women.

 Iconographer in San Miguel Allende

-Currently she has finished a large body of work, published in her new book, IN LIGHT OF WOMEN.
+Currently Mary Jane has finished a large body of work, published in her new book, IN LIGHT OF WOMEN.
 The book focuses on the absence of Women in Iconography.
 The collection includes full page color images with her commentary beside them.
-Iconography is the discipline of transcribing biblical text into pictures.
+Iconography is the discipline of transcribing biblical text into pictures and also sacred art history.
 Think for a moment about all those images of the last supper you may have seen.
 Mary Jane has painted many traditional images of the last supper, and now with several small changes.
-She included cultures from around the world and of course the women among them.
+She has included cultures from around the world and of course the women among them.

 We hear nothing about Mary Magdalene after she was sent by Jesus to the apostles.
 Whether Mary went to a cave in France pregnant with his child or to the Egyptian desert to meditate, we will never know for sure.
 The Gospel of Mary retrieved from the sandy deserts of Egypt have given painters like Mary Jane a fuller picture of Christ’s early teachings and his conversations with women.
 For Women, the unraveling has begun.
 Few of us know if the Gospel of Mary was considered for canonical inclusion or not.
 The text scrolls found in1896 have been rejected by the traditional church “authorities”.
 However, in September of 2016 the Vatican finally recognized Mary Magdalene as the undiscovered mystic she might have been.
 The name Mary means, ‘Barer of the Light’ and Magdalena means ‘Elevated, great, magnificent’.